Key Takeaways

 Next, sort by position (smallest to largest) and you have a list of pages on your site that are shown in SERPs the most and that rank the highest.

-Go through the first 5-10 pages and see if they make sense to optimize (Are these the pages that could potentially bring you in more clients?
+Go through the first 5-10 pages and see if they make sense to optimize (Are these the pages that could potentially bring in more clients?
 Or do they bring in large amounts of traffic that you can benefit from?).

 If the answer is yes, you have your landing page optimization priority list sorted.